Youth Mental Health Outreach Worker – Permanent, Full Time

 - · Develops goals in collaboration with clients and CYMH clinician to address mental health needs.

-- · Ability to maintain records, write session notes, and complete monthly report
+- · Ability to maintain records, write session notes, and complete monthly reports.

 - · Possess an undergraduate degree in Child and Youth Care, Psychology or related.